onecasanova/onecasanova.github.io/about.md

 </div>

 <br>
 My name is Angel Casanova.
-I am currently a gradaute student at Johns Hopkins University studying mechanical engineering & robotics.
-I am also an economic enthusaist, I read and study it on my own time.
-Here I present a mini portfolio of myself hopefully ecompassing who I am as a person including my interests and hobbies.
+I am currently a gradaute student at The Johns Hopkins University studying mechanical engineering, robotics, and systems engineering.
+I  also like reading about economics, history, and classic literature.
+I do some embedded systems and IoT as a hobby.
+I love playing guitar and playing basketball, I find those to be my getaways to a creative space.
+Here I present a mini portfolio of myself hopefully ecompassing my interests and experiences.
+If you'd like to contact me, just email me (should be shown at the bottom of the page).